xbouteiller/cavitron/README.md

 # CaviClean

-Python package CaviClean for cleaning and agregating cavit files from separated folders
+CaviClean is a command line software made with Python for cleaning and agregating cavit files from separated folders

 Current version is: **5.11**